ElliotY-ML/Pneumonia_Detection_ChestX/FDA_Preparation.md

 ### 5. Ground Truth

-<br> The dataset used in this project was curated by the NIH.
+The dataset used in this project was curated by the NIH.
 It is comprised of 112,120 X-Ray images with disease labels from 30,805 unique patients.
 The disease labels for each image were created using Natural Language Processing (NLP) to process associated radiological reports.
 The estimated accuracy of the NLP labeling accuracy is estimated to be >90%.
 This limitation on the NLP accuracy cannot be rectified, because the original radiology reports are not publically available to review and confirm labels.
 If these reports are available for human review, then the labels' accuracy will be reasonably higher.